Achievable logoAchievable logo

 • Limited partnerships

-Keep it simple - if a security is difficult or impossible to sell at a decent price, it’s subject to liquidity (marketability) risk.
-High-risk securities like penny stocks and junk bonds are only suitable for the most aggressive investors.
-When only a small portion of the market is suitable for a security, trading occurs less frequently.
-Municipal bonds are generally traded only by residents of the state they’re issued from, which results in a smaller market and less liquidity.
-Hedge funds typically have lock-up periods that prevent investors from liquidations for lengthy periods of time.
+Municipal bonds are generally traded only by residents of the state they’re issued from, which can result in a smaller market and less liquidity.
+Hedge funds typically have lock-up periods that prevent investors from liquidating for lengthy periods of time.
 Structured products (except for ETNs) and limited partnerships are not generally traded in the secondary market.

 Ways to hedge: